cni-iisc/cni-website/_people/stejashree.md

 ---
 layout: student_page
 title: Tejashree S
-description2: "Tejashree S is a research scholar at the Wireless Information Systems Lab, Department of Electrical & Communication Engineering.
+description2: "Tejashree S is a research scholar at the Data Driven Decision Making Lab, Department of Electrical & Communication Engineering.
 She is advised by Prof. Rajesh Sundaresan.
 She has completed her B.E in Electronics & Communication Engineering from RNS Institute of Technology, Bengaluru.
-She has worked for brief durations as an Associate Software Engineer at Accenture Solutions Pvt.
+She has worked briefly as an Associate Software Engineer at Accenture Solutions Pvt.
 Ltd. and as a Project Assistant in the Wireless Communications Lab with Prof. Neelesh Mehta, ECE, IISc.
-Her research interests are in the areas of Data Science, AI, ML, statistical modelling techniques and their applications to medical imaging analysis."
+Her research interests are in data science, AI, ML, statistical modelling, and validation techniques for healthcare applications."
 img: assets/img/people/phd/tejashrees.jpg
 importance: 1
 category: Ph.D.
 Fellows/Scholars